edseldim/git_notes/platzi_git_course.md

 ``git log`` shows the commit history for the branch we are in.
 To make this a little bit more summarized, one can use ``git log --oneline``.

+``git log`` shows where the current ``HEAD`` of the different branches (or the last commit where they are) is.
+This is important to check the differences between the different branches.

 Another tool git provides is ``git diff <commit A hash> <commit B hash>`` which helps compare two commits to see what differs.

 Also, ``git show <filename>`` shows the latest changes made to a file.